 Keep yourself & your drivers safe

 With dark nights and unpredictable weather the norm for the next few months, it's important to protect yourself and your drivers from unnecessary risk.
-So read on for our useful guides, and interesting snippets of information you might not have known!
+So read on for our useful guides, and interesting snippets of information you might not have considered about winter driving insurance.

 Winter driving can be a significant cause of increased accidents, meaning increased repair costs, third party claims and driver injuries.
-And despite reduced festive plans, it’s likely that the period will see an increase in road users, many of whom will be driving again for the first time in many months.
+Furthermore, now that Mr. Boris Johnson has confirmed that Christmas has been un-cancelled, it is likely that the festive period will see an increase in road users, many of whom will be driving again for the first time in many months.

-As such, we thought it would be helpful to set out some tips, information and myths about winter driving to help ensure your winter period is happy, healthy and accident-free.
+As such, we thought it would be helpful to set out some tips, information and myths about winter driving insurance to help our clients ensure that their Christmas period is happy, healthy and accident-free.